collective/pas.plugins.authomatic/README.rst

 JSON is used because of flexibility.
 Details at `Authomatics provider section <http://peterhudec.github.io/authomatic/reference/providers.html>`_.

-There are two differences in configuration:
+There are some differences in configuration:

 - the value of ``"class_"`` has to be a string, which is then resolved as a dotted path.
 - each provider can get an optional entry ``display`` with sub-enties such as: